 Mold is a type of fungus that can be found in damp places such as basements, bathrooms, and attics.
-During active growth, mold spores are released into the air and if inhaled or ingested, they can cause a variety of health issues.
+During active growth, mold spores are released into the air, and if inhaled or ingested, they can cause a variety of health issues.
 People who are sensitive to mold may experience allergy-like symptoms such as sneezing, coughing, wheezing, congestion, or itchy eyes or skin.
-For those with asthma, exposure to mold can exacerbate their symptoms making them worse than usual.
-Some molds also produce mycotoxins which may even cause neurological issues such as memory loss and difficulty concentrating.
+For those with asthma, exposure to mold can exacerbate their symptoms, making them worse than usual.
+Some molds also produce mycotoxins, which may even cause neurological issues such as memory loss and difficulty concentrating.
 In severe cases, mycotoxins have been linked to inflammation of the brain.

 Mold development in the home can be a serious problem.
 To prevent mold growth, it is important to keep the home dry and well-ventilated.
 This means fixing any leaks or water damage quickly, using dehumidifiers, and running fans to circulate air.
 Additionally, it is important to clean regularly and keep surfaces dry.
 If mold is already present, it is important to take action quickly to prevent it from spreading.
-This may include using a dehumidifier to reduce moisture levels, removing and replacing affected materials, or hiring a professional remediator to clean any mold growth.
+This may include using a dehumidifier to reduce moisture levels, removing and replacing affected materials, or hiring a professional remediator to clean up any mold growth.

 Limitations of At-Home Mold Testing Kits